 Tools & Materials

-9 Skid Steer Attachments and How to Use Them
+Fantastic Skid Steer Attachments and How to Use Them

 If you own a skid steer, have access to one or plan to rent one for an upcoming project, here are some handy attachments you should know about.
 We couldn’t possibly show you the dozens of attachments available, so we talked with several dealers to see which ones they sell and rent the most.
-Our pro, Mike Doyle, a longtime heavy-equipment operator, gave us great tips to help you get your money’s worth from these popular attachments.
-And yes, a lot of these are as fun to use as they look.

 You can move mountains of brush with this grapple attachment by following these steps:

-First, approach the pile with the bottom teeth parallel to the ground, and keep driving until the whole pile starts to move forward.
-Next, roll the grapple over as you keep advancing.
-Finally, crunch the upper teeth down, and lift the pile off the ground.
+- Crunch the upper teeth down, and lift the pile off the ground.
 As with any load, keep it as low to the ground as you can while transporting it.

 It’s a lot easier to scoop up rocks and rubble with a bucket that has teeth on it.
 Teeth also work well for pulling up roots and digging in tough soil conditions.
 Some buckets have teeth welded on, but the ones shown here can be removed when they’re not needed.
-Your rental center will charge an extra $40 to add teeth to a bucket.
+Your rental center will typically charge around an extra $40 to add teeth to a bucket.

-Level the Ground
+Level the ground

 A stump grinder attached to a skid steer will obliterate a stump in minutes.
 The basic model shown here requires the whole skid steer to be repositioned in order to move the cutting wheel.
 Higher-end models allow you to swing the arm independently of the machine.
 Some grinders are mounted on the side and others are in the middle.
 The location of the grinder may make a difference if you have stumps near buildings or in tight quarters, so ask before you pick it up.